Illegal Drugs and Alcohol

 For minor violations, the student may receive a disciplinary warning via a simplified procedure (pursuant to section III-D-3 of the Code of Non-Academic Conduct).
 For serious violations, the student may receive more severe sanctions.

 The student may receive a period of disciplinary probation and an educational assignment.
-As permitted by the 1998 Reauthorization of Higher Education Act, Wesleyan may notify parents when a student is placed on disciplinary probation as a result of an alcohol/drug policy violation (generally this occurs as a result of a second offense or serious first offense).
+As permitted by the 1998 Reauthorization of Higher Education Act, Wesleyan may notify parents by letter when a student is placed on disciplinary probation as a result of an alcohol/drug policy violation (generally this occurs as a result of a second offense or serious first offense).

 If such an offense occurs during the probationary period, the student may be suspended for at least one semester.
 If the offense occurs after the probationary period, the student may receive an extended period of disciplinary probation, an educational assignment, and community service.